 This kind of transformation can be seen in multiple languages.
 French has liaison, where certain words gain a consonant when followed by a vowel: the ‘s’ in mes is ideally silent, but pronounced when follow by a vowel, such as in mes amis.
 Welsh has mutation, when the first sound of a word changes according to the last sound of the word before: diod is pronounced with an initial /d/ sound in isolation, but in the phrase fy niod it has an /n/ sound.
 Greek had movable nu where an /n/ sound was inserted to prevent a word ending in a vowel being adjacent to one beginning with a vowel.
 Sanskrit has a whole heap of such rules which affect words throughout the text—just as in the Voynich manuscript.

 I would also like to add that words ending with [iin] potentially fit into the Transformation Theory.
 When we look at words containing [i] we can see some specific patterns: they occur mainly in one and two syllable words and in words which have fewer tokens.
-Given that [a] is a variant of [y] before certain characters, we have pairs, such as [dy] and [daiin], which effectively differ by the presence of an [i] sequence.
+Given that [a] is a variant of [y] before certain glyphs, we have pairs, such as [dy] and [daiin], which effectively differ by the presence of an [i] sequence.
 There’s some evidence (I’ve never presented it, however) to suggest that words ending [y] and [aiin] have different distributions within the line.
 If so, such variant pairs may have [y] as their normal spelling, with [aiin] the result of a transformation to show some linguistic property (most likely prosodic).

 Transformation Theory has the potential to explain multiple aspects of the Voynich text which are so far unexplained.
 The first and most important is the lack of word order.
-If words are subject to transformation from an underlying normal text, then they might be expressed in different ways in depending of their environment.
+If words are subject to transformation from an underlying normal text, then they might be expressed in different ways depending on their environment.
 A phrase such as [oty qokeedy] might be the same as [taiin okeedy] in a different environment.
 Or a phrase like [okedy ar qotaiin], if it breaks over a line, could become [okedy sar qotaiin].
 (Note that these are examples for exposition, and not necessarily true.)

 The theory explains labelese—the different word statistics associated with label words—by putting such words effectively outside the transformation the text undergoes.
 If transformation works by altering words according to their environment then labels, which have no environment because they are usually isolated, should not be transformed.
 Labels are then the normal text.
 Of course, some labelese words are found in the main text, but there is no reason why every word in the transformed text must be altered, if the environment does not cause it.